 Hiking in Michigan: Where to Go and How to Start

-Did you know that Michigan is home to more than 12,500 miles of state-designated trails?
-Hiking in Michigan offers residents and visitors a way to connect with nature and experience beautiful scenery ranging from dunes, waterfalls, lakes, rivers, wetlands, forests and all the plants and animals that live in those locales.
+Did you know Michigan is home to more than 12,500 miles of state-designated trails?
+Hiking offers residents and visitors a way to connect with nature and experience beautiful scenery ranging from dunes, waterfalls, lakes, rivers to forests, wetlands, plants and animals.

-If you’re just starting to explore Michigan hiking trails, it’s not as simple as throwing on a pair of boots and walking out the door.
-You’ll want to make sure you’ve got the right gear, ample food and water, and the know-how to stay safe.
+If you’re just starting to explore Michigan hiking trails, make sure you’ve got the right gear, ample food and water.
+But most importantly, you must know the lay of the land.

 What to Pack for a Successful Hiking Trip

 The first step to a great trip is packing the right gear.

 If you’re going someplace new or know you’ll be out for a few hours, consider the following essentials.

 - Shoes or boots.
 Make sure your footwear is up to the challenge of a long trek.
 Consider hiking boots for longer, more treacherous trails.

 - Extra clothes.
 The forecast might not call for rain, but it’s always a great idea to have waterproof gear and extra layers for added warmth.
 You never know what the weather will bring.